 Valicenti Pasta Farm is a small company made up of a small group of people who work to make beautiful fresh pasta, unique ravioli varieties, and small batch sauces.
-We have 10 acres of fields and a green house where we grow anything from tomatoes to eggplant, butternut squash to sweet potatoes, brussels sprouts to herbs, and many other crops we use to make our products.
-We partner with small and local farms to source what we don't grow ourselves.
-We make and package everything in our commercial kitchen inside our red barn.
-We use only natural ingredients - no preservatives, no hormones, and nothing artificial.
-Everything is made in small batches so we know each batch is just right.
-We work hard so you can enjoy the fruits of our labor...well pasta in our case.
+They have 10 acres of fields and a green house where they grow anything from tomatoes to eggplant, butternut squash to sweet potatoes, brussels sprouts to herbs, and many other crops that they use to make their products.
+Valicenti Pasta Farm partners with small and local farms to source what they don't grow themselves.
+They make and package everything in their commercial kitchen inside their red barn.
+They use only natural ingredients - no preservatives, no hormones, and nothing artificial.
+Everything is made in small batches so they know each batch is just right.
+They work hard so they can enjoy the fruits of their labor...well pasta in our case.

 When will Valicenti Pasta Farm be at the Farmers Market?

 Every Saturday, all season long!